-As set out in the Policy on the Use of Chairperson's Guidelines and Jurisprudential guides, members are encouraged to follow the reasoning set out in jurisprudential guides in cases with similar facts.
+Policy on the Use of Chairperson's Guidelines and Jurisprudential guides, members are expected to follow the reasoning set out in jurisprudential guides when they are deciding cases with similar facts.
 When they do not follow that reasoning, the policy requires that members explain their reasons for not doing so.